 Rubiane Maia and Emilio Rojas: Untitled

-Rubaine Maia and Emilio Rojas will be creating a performance together in response to the building.
+Rubaine Maia and Emilio Rojas created a performance together in response to the building.

 Rubiane Maia (Caratinga, Brazil ) is a multidisciplinary artist whose practice occupies the intersection between performance, video and installation.
 She is attracted by states of synergy and investigates the body in order to amplify the possibilities of perception beyond the usual.